Solskjaer's Man Utd roller coaster rises again to leave Guardiola's head spinning | Goal.com

 He is the only manager to have won more matches against Guardiola (four) than he has lost (three), and the first United coach to win their first three away games against their rivals from the east side of Manchester.

-The latest, on Sunday, was perhaps the best of the lot, as the Red Devils lifted themselves from their recent lethargic run to end City's 21-match winning run in style, winning 2-0 at the Etihad Stadium in a result that is unlikely to reignite their own title bid, but yet again proves that when Solskjaer gets it right, they can beat any opposition.
+The latest, on Sunday, was perhaps the best of the lot, as the Red Devils lifted themselves from their recent lethargic displays to end City's 21-match winning run in style, winning 2-0 at the Etihad Stadium in a result that though unlikely to reignite their own title bid, again proves that when Solskjaer gets it right, they can beat any opposition.

-If United lacked ideas in their back-to-back goalless draws with Chelsea and Crystal Palace over the past seven days, then they were keen to ensure there was not a repeat here, racing out of the traps to win a penalty after just 35 seconds as Gabriel Jesus tripped Anthony Martial.
+If United lacked ideas in their back-to-back goalless draws with Chelsea and Crystal Palace over the past seven days, then they were keen to ensure there was not a repeat here, racing out of the traps to win a penalty after just 35 seconds as Gabriel Jesus tripped Anthony Martial inside the box.

 Bruno Fernandes stepped up to net his 16th goal of the season, and within the first five minutes Luke Shaw should have made it 2-0, only to shoot straight at Ederson when well placed.